Manishnemade12/React-Hooks/useContext.md

 - Combine `useReducer` with `useContext` for complex state.
 - Memoize provider values with `useMemo`.
 - Create custom hooks for easier consumption of context.
-- Do not overuse context; not a replacement for all state management.